DeNepo/welcome-to-js/just-enough-javascript/13-break-continue/README.md

   if (input === null) {
     // if the user canceled, repeat the loop
-    //  the next conditional will be skipped alert('there is no escape');
+    //  the rest of the loop body` will be skipped alert('there is no escape');
     continue;
   }